Santa Fe Public Library

 Rules Concerning Unattended Children

-Children 9 years of age and younger may not be left unsupervised in the Library.
-Children 9 years of age and younger must be accompanied by a person age 13 or older while in the library.
+Children under 9 years of age may not be left unsupervised in the Library.
+Children 8 years of age and younger must be accompanied by a person age 13 or older while in the library.

 back to top